-In the event of there being more than 15 applications for places in reception for the 2019/20 academic year or more applications than places for any year group during the school year, the following oversubscription criteria will be used to prioritise applications, after the admission of children whose Education, Health and Care Plan names the school:
+In the event of there being more than 15 applications for places in reception for the 2021/22 academic year or more applications than places for any year group during the school year, the following oversubscription criteria will be used to prioritise applications, after the admission of children whose Education, Health and Care Plan names the school:

-- 1. Children in care and children who were previously in care but immediately after being in care become subject to an Adoption, Child Arrangement, or Special Guardianship Order. - 2.
-Children who live within the designated area of the school, as defined by the Local Authority, or whose parents/carers can provide evidence that they will be living in the designated area of the school by the beginning of the autumn term of the 2019/2020 school year.
+- 1. Children in care and children who were previously in care but immediately after being in care become subject to an Adoption, Child Arrangement, or Special Guardianship Order including those who appear (to the admission authority) to have been in state care outside of England and cased to be in care as a result of being adopted. - 2.
+Children who live within the designated area of the school, as defined by the Local Authority, or whose parents/carers can provide evidence that they will be living in the designated area of the school by the beginning of the autumn term of the 2021/2022 school year.